Any investment presents risks and rewards that must be properly understood before buying.

 We look at investment properties with the zoning for immediate redevelopment, or if the client needs two or three years to raise the capital to redevelop, we can buy something where the zoning is due to change in the future with some certainty.

 TIP: Match the property type to the area.
 It is just as important to not overcapitalise in a cheaper area as is it to ensure you don’t under-spec in a more expensive area.

-TIP: Including premium add-ons, such as granite bench tops and high-end appliances to the kitchen may be a waste of time for properties in areas below median value, but almost certainly required in well-heeled suburbs.
+TIP: Including premium add-ons, such as stone bench tops and high-end appliances to the kitchen may be a waste of time for properties in areas below median value, but almost certainly required in well-heeled suburbs.